Mojotatan/my-online-store/README.md

-# Hyper Bros Trading Workshop Starter
+# Demo for Jamstack Workshop

-Hey there!
-This is a starter project for my workshop [](https://github.com/colbyfayock/hyper-bros-trading-workshop).
-If you're just browsing around, learn more about my workshop over at: https://github.com/colbyfayock/hyper-bros-trading-workshop
+This repo is part of a workshop.
+The workshop's repo is here: [](https://github.com/colbyfayock/hyper-bros-trading-workshop)

 ## Getting Started